AUTOMATIC TRANSMISSION GETS ROLLING

 When talking about the origins of GM’s early automatic transmissions, it’s important to understand that for the first seven decades of its history, the corporation was not nearly as monolithic as the modern enthusiast or historian might assume.
 Each division operated more or less independently and was largely autonomous, responsible for its own engineering, manufacturing, and sales.
 There were occasional collaborative projects, but in general, if the divisions needed something engineered or manufactured by another GM division, they had to buy it, like any other customer.

 While each division did much of its own R&D work in those days, GM also had central Research Laboratories, headed from 1920 to 1947 by the inimitable Charles F. Kettering, famously the inventor of the automotive self-starter.
 The research engineers operated independently of the production divisions, conducting advanced engineering and research projects to develop technology (not necessarily automobile-related) that could be adopted by different GM divisions and/or licensed to outside companies.
 The Research Laboratories worked on all manner of projects, ranging from high-compression engines and leaded gasoline to hydraulic valve lifters.

 In the twenties, the work of the Research Laboratories was primarily on the theoretical and experimental side.
-If a particular invention seemed worthwhile, one or more divisions would be drafted (not always happily) to work with the research engineers to develop the idea for production.
+If a particular invention seemed worthwhile, one or more divisions would be enlisted (not always happily) to work with the research engineers to develop the idea for production.
 In 1931, the corporation organized a central Engineering Staff, led by VP of engineering Ormond E. Hunt, that could serve as a bridge between the research engineers and the divisions.
 However, ultimate responsibility for the production version of any specific concept or invention still (usually) rested with the individual division, which sometimes led to different divisions offering several distinct variations on the same basic technological theme.